Queen of Earth: Plot

-The film opens with a young woman, Catherine, in the midst of a breakup with her boyfriend, James, who is leaving her for another woman.
-Catherine's father, a renowned artist, has recently died by suicide after a history of depression, and in the wake of her grief, her lifelong friend Virginia invites her to spend a week at her parents' cabin to heal.
-Many events are intercut with scenes of Catherine's stay the previous year, when Virginia had been the one needing emotional support, and had been disappointed when Catherine brought James (who Virginia hated) instead of focusing on their friendship.
+Catherine is in the midst of a breakup with her boyfriend, James, who is leaving her for another woman.
+Catherine's father, a renowned artist, has recently died by suicide after a history of depression.
+Knowing of Catherine's grief, her lifelong friend Virginia invites her to spend a week at her parents' cabin.
+The visit is intercut with scenes of Catherine's stay the previous year, when Virginia had been the one needing emotional support, and was disappointed when Catherine brought along James, whom Virginia hated, and drew focus away from their friendship.

-In the present day, it is Catherine's turn to be upset when Virginia invites a neighbor, Rich, to join them at the cabin.
+Catherine is upset when Virginia invites Rich, a neighbor, to join them at the cabin.
 Virginia criticizes Catherine for having had unhealthy and codependent relationships with James and her father, and for choosing to live as her father's administrative support instead of attempting her own artistic career.
-In turn, Catherine derides Virginia for her aimless, unemployed lifestyle.
+Catherine derides Virginia for her aimless, unemployed lifestyle.
 Despite their arguments, Virginia assures Catherine that she truly cares about her and wants to see her heal.
-Catherine begins painting a portrait of Virginia as the two spend their evenings discussing their personal relationships.
+Catherine begins drawing a portrait of Virginia as the two spend their evenings discussing their personal relationships.

-Catherine's mental health gradually unravels during her stay: she has a strange encounter with a neighbor who warns her that Virginia's parents are bad people; she has difficulty sleeping and eating; and she is increasingly paranoid over Rich's presence, believing him to be driving a wedge between her and Virginia in his sexual pursuit of the latter, which an annoyed Virginia denies.
-As Virginia becomes concerned over Catherine's well-being, a clearly unwell Catherine worries that she and Rich believe her to be crazy.
-After Catherine has a disturbed reaction to Rich's observation that she had been talking to herself the night before, Virginia remarks that she is finally seeing Catherine for the first time: she had initially thought Catherine was perfect, but now realizes that she had surrounded herself with men to protect her weak and fragile sense of self.
-Catherine muses that she feels she no longer exists, and that the only two people who had cared about her are gone.
+Catherine's mental health gradually deteriorates during her stay.
+She has a strange encounter with a neighbor who warns her that Virginia's parents are bad people; she has difficulty sleeping and eating, and is increasingly paranoid over Rich's presence, believing he is driving a wedge between her and Virginia.
+As Virginia becomes concerned over Catherine's well-being, Catherine worries that they think she is crazy.
+After Catherine has a disturbed reaction to Rich's observation that she had been talking to herself the night before, Virginia remarks that she is finally seeing Catherine for the first time: she had initially thought Catherine was perfect, but now realizes that she surrounded herself with men to protect her weak and fragile sense of self.
+Catherine muses that she feels she no longer exists, and that the only two people who cared about her are gone.
 Virginia insists that she also cares about Catherine, which Catherine casually denies.